cpfaff/rbefdata_paper/paper/rbefdata.md

 a proposal into the R environment in one single step.
 The latter functionality returns a list object that keeps a data frame per list element containing one dataset of a proposal each.
-The download functions requires either an ID of the dataset or proposal to work, which can be found in the URLs (box xxx).
+The download functions requires either an ID of the dataset or proposal to work, which can be found in the URL (box xxx).
 If a dataset is not open access the functions additionally require the "user_credentials" to work as they check for the access rights before downloading data.